 As Sega's final console, the Dreamcast marked a bittersweet chapter in video game history.
 It was a wonderful but largely under-appreciated machine.
 Released on 9-9-1999, the power of the system far surpassed anything else on the market.
-With its jaw-dropping graphics, compact design, comfortable controllers, and excellent selection of exclusive titles, the Dreamcast should have been a runaway success.
-Unfortunately, Sega's reputation was not in the best of shape after the failures of its previous two systems (the 32X and Saturn).
-Many gamers were content to hold out a year for the much-hyped Playstation 2.
-But the biggest single factor that hamstrung the Dreamcast was its inability to play DVDs.
-In 1999, DVD format was just beginning to take off, but the players were prohibitively expensive for most consumers.
-Sony seized the opportunity, and marketed the PS2 as a combination game machine and DVD player.
-Not only did this seem like an incredible value, but it had appeal far beyond the typical gamer market.
-Sega used a proprietary "GD-ROM" format for the Dreamcast, which stored more data than a standard CD, but still seemed like old technology.
+With its jaw-dropping graphics, compact design, comfortable controllers, and excellent selection of exclusive titles, the Dreamcast by all accounts should have been a runaway success.
+Unfortunately, Sega's reputation was in tatters after the abject failures of its previous two systems (the 32X and Saturn).
+Many gamers were more-than-content to hold out an extra year for the much-hyped Playstation 2.

 Console durability: D. The system's main downfall may be its reliability.
 The Dreamcast laser mechanism tends to wear out over time, making it prone to intermittent read problems.
 As a result, many Dreamcast fans own a second (or third) system as a backup.

-Controllers: B-.
-The Dreamcast controller is fairly large, but molds to most hands very well.
-The directional pads and buttons on the face of the controller feel comfortable enough, but the trigger buttons have some issues.
-Few games utilize the wide range of these triggers, and the best use I've seen for them is controlling the speed of instant replays in sports games.
-Even in racing games, they are far too loose to adjust with precision.
-But by far the most obvious design flaw is the cord, which inexplicably extends out from the bottom of the controller, towards the gamer!
+Probably the most glaring design flaw is the cord which inexplicably extends out from the bottom of the controller, towards the gamer!
 For a company that had been in the video game business as long as Sega, you'd think they'd know better than to place the cord where it would get in the way!
-As if Sega recognized this design flaw early on, they included a notch in the middle of the back of the controller, allowing you to route the wire away from you.
+As if Sega recognized this early on, they incorporated a notch in the middle of the back of the controller, allowing you to route the wire away from you.
 It looks pretty hokey however, and the wire does not always stay put.

-Media: C. While the Dreamcast disks appear to be normal CDs, they actually use a proprietary format that allows up to 1 GB of data to be stored on them, compared to the standard 650 MB capacity of a normal CD.
-Many questioned Sega's decision not to go with the new DVD format, which swayed a lot of potential customers to Sony.
+Media: C. While Dreamcast disks appear to be normal CDs, they actually use a proprietary format that store up to 1 GB of data compared to the standard 650 MB capacity of a normal CD.
+Many questioned Sega's decision not to go with the new DVD format, which swayed a lot of potential customers in Sony's direction.

 Packaging: B+.
-Packaged in standard CD jewel cases, Dreamcast titles are compact and easy to store.
+Packaged in standard jewel cases, Dreamcast titles are slim and easy to store.
 While the initial white color scheme looked very attractive, Sega inexplicably ditched it in favor of a black one that mirrored the Playstation packaging.

 Innovations: Analog triggers, VMUs, on-line capabilities, fishing controller (Sega Bass Fishing), voice recognition (Seaman)